AI Scribes for Ontario Family Doctors: A PHIPA-Safe Vendor Comparison (2026)

 5. Microsoft Dragon Copilot

 Pros: Integrates with the rest of the Microsoft 365 stack.
-Microsoft data protection addendum is well known and well-lawyered.
+The Microsoft data protection addendum is well known and well-lawyered.
 Large hospital deployments offer Canadian reference customers.

-6. Generic ChatGPT (consumer or Team)
+6. Generic ChatGPT (consumer or Business)

 ChatGPT (consumer) is not a PHIPA-compliant clinical-documentation tool.
 It runs on US infrastructure with no Canadian residency commitment, no HIC-equivalent contract, no audit-log retention designed for clinical compliance, and a terms of service that explicitly contemplates training data improvement.
-The CPSO Advice on AI in Clinical Practice treats consumer-grade chatbots as a separate-and-elevated disclosure category, because the patient cannot reasonably consent to PHI being processed by a consumer AI service.
+The CPSO Advice on AI in Clinical Practice treats consumer-grade chatbots as a separate, higher-bar disclosure category, because the patient cannot reasonably consent to PHI being processed by a consumer AI service.

 Pros: Cheap.
 Familiar to staff.